November 30, 2022 | By Kevin Gray

 There are a host of metrics that can help you strengthen efforts, build on success, and demonstrate the value of your recruiting program.
 For a detailed list of formulas, including more-sophisticated takes on the interview, offer, acceptance metrics, e.g., application interview rate and applicant to hire rate, see the Professional Standards for University Relations and Recruiting, Chapter III.

-NACE is also currently collecting benchmarks for internship and co-op programs through February; participants and members at their organizations will receive a copy of the report.
-For information about the survey and taking part, contact, contact Anna Longenberger, research assistant.
+NACE regulary collects benchmarks for recruiting programs and, through a separate survey, for internship and co-op programs; survey participants and members at their organizations receive a complimentary copy of the report and its related dashboard.
+For information about taking part in NACE surveys, contact Anna Longenberger, research assistant.

-Current benchmarks for internship/co-op programs are available through the 2019 Internship and Co-op Survey Report; current benchmarks for recruiting programs overall are available through the 2019 Recruiting Benchmarks Survey Report; if you or someone at your organization took part in one or both of the surveys, you will find the reports in MyNACE.
-Highlights for both are also available.
+Current benchmarks for recruiting programs overall are available through the 2022 Recruiting Benchmarks Report; the latest benchmarks for internship programs are available through the 2022 Internship & Co-op Survey Report.
+If you or someone at your organization took part in one or both of the surveys, you will find the reports in MyNACE.

 Percent of staff time spent student-facing